 Using the same EU dataset covering containerised traffics, the trade flows can be broken down into product groups.
 For this analysis, the six main NST/R product groups for containerised imports and exports have been used.
-As before, the index values show the relative volume of traffic in 2020 compared to the average for the same month across the previous two years (2018 and 2019).
+As before, the index values show the relative volume of traffic in 2020 and 2021 compared to the average for the same month in 2018 and 2019.
 A figure below 100 indicates that traffic volumes were lower than would have been expected under normal economic conditions.

-Results for exports and imports can be seen across the different commodity groups in Table 5 and Table 6.
-The commodities are ranked in descending order of tonnage, and the full year containerised tonnes are shown in the right hand column.
+Monthly results for 2020 and 2021 exports and imports can be seen across the different commodity groups in the tables below.
+The commodities are ranked in descending order of tonnage, and the year-to-date containerised tonnes are shown in the right hand column.
 As throughout the article, the traffics being analysed cover containerised cargo traded between Central Europe and non-EU countries.